CVE bundle changelog

 Subscribing to bundle updates

-vulkroinvocation hits the GitHub release feed once per machine per day (24h cache, 2s timeout, opt out withVULKRO_NO_UPDATE_CHECK=1) and prints a one-line notification when a newer bundle is available. - This page: bookmark it.
+vulkrobinary checks the release feed on dist.vulkro.com at most once per machine per day (24h cache, 2s timeout, opt out withVULKRO_NO_UPDATE_CHECK=1;VULKRO_OFFLINE=1disables it too) and prints a one-line notification when a newer release is available. - This page: bookmark it.
 The bundle pipeline updates the

 changelog block before publishing the new